michaelgoldendev/trait-evolution/README.md

 /path_to_julia/bin/julia ParallelEvolution.jl --mlmodel --alignment ../data/H7NX/HA/H7_HA_alnP.fas --tree ../data/H7NX/HA/H7_HA_alnP.fas.nwk --annotations HP,LP
 ```

 The order of the arguments in the annotations list is important, the primary annotation should be listed first, followed by the secondary annotation.
 Each sequence in the specified alignment and corresponding tree should be tagged with an annotation by simply including the annotation in the sequence name.
-In the alignment used above (`../data/H7NX/HA/H7_HA_alnP.fas`) each sequence is tagged with either HP (the primary annotation) or LP (the secondary annotation).
+In the alignment used above (`../data/H7NX/HA/H7_HA_alnP.fas`), each sequence is tagged with either the HP (the primary annotation) or the LP (the secondary annotation).

+Please ensure that the annotations in the sequence names are not ambiguous so that sequences are not misclassified.
+For example, part of the sequence name shouldn't include the same sequence of characters as one of the annotations.

-By default the model will write the results to a .csv file in the same folder as your alignment (`../data/H7NX/HA/` in the example above).
+By default the model will write the results to a .csv file in the same folder as your alignment (`../data/H7NX/HA/H7_HA_alnP.fas.results.csv` in the example above).